jerry81/codeingame/G05-cultist-wars/bronze/strategy.md

 - helper - calc manhattan distance between two objects
 - be able to get closest neutral to your leader
-- if Dist == 1 convert!
+- if Dist == 1 convert! - done

-- move helper?  first check if there is an adjacent cultist
+- move helper?  first check if there is an adjacent cultist - done

+- sort by manhattan distances

 ## TODO